-This month saw the identification of a significant computer software exposure in an Apache/Java open-source logging tool, Log4j2.
-The remote code execution (RCE) vulnerability — allowing attackers to remotely control computers — affects cloud servers and enterprise software across all industries.
-Without a fix, it gives outside parties the potential to access internal networks, creating the risk of loss or theft of data and implantation of ransomware or other malicious programmes.
+Last week saw the identification of a significant vulnerability in an Apache / Java open-source logging tool, Log4j2.
+This is used with cloud servers and enterprise software across all industries.
+Without a fix, it grants outside parties access to internal networks risking loss of data, implantation of ransomware or other malicious programs, and theft.

-A flaw in a commonly used Java logging library — Apache Log4j2 — was identified.
-This vulnerability is easily exploitable by permitting an unauthenticated RCE by a threat actor who could then gain full control of affected servers.
-Systems and services utilising certain versions of the tool may be impacted by the vulnerability.
+A flaw in a commonly used Java logging library – Apache Log4j – was identified.
+This vulnerability is easily exploitable by permitting unauthenticated remote code execution, which can lead to threat actors gaining full control of affected servers.
+Systems and services utilizing certain versions of the tool may be impacted by the vulnerability.

 Currently, it is mainly observed that the vulnerability is being used by threat actors to get an initial foothold into the affected organizations’ IT systems.
 Such access may at a later stage be used by the criminals to continue the attack.

-Accordingly, it is recommended that organisations running a possibly compromised version of Log4j should also be preparing for the worst case – e.g. as if a ransomware attack is imminent.
-It is advisable for them to back-up data in as close to real-time as possible, and to make sure that the backup is segmented from any live data.
-Endpoint solutions for detecting ransomware can be helpful in detecting and defeating threats.
-Lastly, it is worthwhile to be fully prepared to implement your organisation’s incident response plan.
+Accordingly, it is recommended that organisations running a potentially compromised version of Log4j should also be preparing for the worst case – e.g. as if a ransomware attack is imminent.
+Companies should back-up data in as close to real time as possible, and make sure that the backup is segmented from live data.
+Endpoint solutions for detecting malicious events and code can be helpful in detecting and defeating threats.
+Lastly, be prepared to implement your organisation’s incident response plan.

-Organisations are advised to apply a “defence-in-depth” approach that includes cybersecurity solutions coupled with threat intelligence, diligent patching of critical vulnerabilities, and regular data backup.
+Additionally, organizations should apply a defense-in-depth approach that includes cybersecurity solutions coupled with threat intelligence, diligent patching of critical vulnerabilities, and regular data backup.
 Finally, since cyber risk cannot be completely eliminated, having a well-constructed cyber insurance program to address residual financial risk is essential.